heitorPB/heitorPB.github.io/_posts/2018-10-16_EssertinesHiking/2018-10-16-EssertinesHike.md

 [![](imgs/DSC_3369.JPG)](https://www.flickr.com/photos/heitorpb/30468024607/in/album-72157702559519395/)

 That was the end of our meeting.
 A very productive one, if you ask.
 Everyone was actively involved!
-No one falling asleep or leaving for a coffee.
+No one falling asleep or leaving for a coffee and never returning.
 Our hike was ~3.6 km long at an average speed of 1.25 m/s[^analysis].
 I burned ~185 kcal[^endomondo].

 [![](imgs/map.png)](imgs/map.png)